reallyaditya/professional-services/README.md

 * [CloudML Bee Health Detection](examples/cloudml-bee-health-detection) - Detect if a bee is unhealthy based on an image of it and its subspecies.
 * [CloudML Churn Prediction](examples/cloudml-churn-prediction) - Predict users' propensity to churn using Survival Analysis.
 * [CloudML Deep Collaborative Filtering](examples/cloudml-collaborative-filtering) - Recommend songs given either a user or song.
+* [Cloud ML Document Understanding](examples/cloudml-document-understanding) - Categorizing and parsing data from US and EU Patents.
 * [CloudML Energy Price Forecasting](examples/cloudml-energy-price-forecasting) - Predicting the future energy price based on historical price and weather.
 * [CloudML Fraud Detection](examples/cloudml-fraud-detection) - Fraud detection model for credit-cards transactions.
 * [CloudML Sentiment Analysis](examples/cloudml-sentiment-analysis) - Sentiment analysis for movie reviews using TensorFlow `RNNEstimator`.